ksmiller83/CivicDataT/README.md

 # CivicDataT
-all things civic data and Power BI
+This repository contains training content and demos for analyzing and visualizing civic data with Microsoft tools, like Excel and Power BI.